Red Hat Enterprise Linux Developer Program

 Hear what Red Hat Technical Writer Petr Kovar says as he explains how to build RPM packages, including an examination of the spec file, running the "rpmbuild" command, and checking the RPM file for errors.

 Read more about building RPMs in this tech brief: How to Build an RPM .

 Red Hat Software Collections is included with most Red Hat Enterprise Linux subscriptions and is accessible via a separate channel.
 To request access to these channels, log into Red Hat Network and initiate a request at https://www.redhat.com/GetRedHatSoftwareCollections.html.
 For more information and detailed instructions, please see How do I access and download Red Hat Software Collections (RHSCL)?.

 The portfolio of Red Hat development tools has grown dramatically over just the past two years, so if you haven't viewed them in a while, it's time to take another look!

 Red Hat Software Collections

-Red Hat Software Collections is a Red Hat offering that provides a set of the latest stable dynamic programming languages (Python, Ruby on Rails, PHP) and database servers (MySQL, PostgrSQL, MariaDB) for Red Hat Enterprise Linux.
+Red Hat Software Collections is a Red Hat offering that provides a set of the latest stable web development tools (Apache HTTP Server, Nginx), dynamic programming languages (Python, Ruby, PHP), and database servers (MySQL, PostgreSQL, MariaDB, MongoDB) for Red Hat Enterprise Linux.
 It can be used to develop and deploy applications on Red Hat Enterprise Linux in physical, virtual, and cloud environments.
 More information.